Aayush65/LinkedListModule/README.md

 This python module contains 12 important and time efficient functions for dealing with Linked Lists in Python :-
 #
 1. **listToLink(lst)**
-	This function converts the passed list into a linked list and returns the head of the Linked List Time Complexity : O(n)
+	This function converts the passed list into a linked list and returns the head of the Linked List.
+	Time Complexity : O(n)
 	Space Complexity : O(1)

 2. **linkToList(head)**
-	This function converts all the nodes from the linked list passed as a head in this function, into list Time Complexity : O(n)
+	This function converts all the nodes from the linked list passed as a head in this function, into list.
+	Time Complexity : O(n)
 	Space Complexity : O(n)

 3. **length(head)**
-	This funtion returns the length of the linked list Time Complexity : O(n)
+	This funtion returns the length of the linked list.
+	Time Complexity : O(n)
 	Space Complexity : O(1)